Bhautik-2004/Calendar_in_C_Vr.1/README.md

 The provided C program is a console-based calendar application designed to help users manage events, view calendars for specific months or years, and keep track of public holidays.
-Here's a short note on its use and features:

 1. **Purpose:**
    - The program serves as a simple tool for organizing events, providing a calendar view, and displaying public holidays.